 Field: United States; Advisor: McCurry; Year: 2015

-Brooks’s dissertation examines the international ramifications and context of debates during the Civil War and Reconstruction.
-Her work considers the foreign precedents and far-reaching concerns that informed American responses to key questions of governance, such as emancipation, land reform, the expansion of the franchise, martial law, and the revision of federalism.
+Brooks’s book manuscript presents the international ramifications and context of debates during the Civil War and Reconstruction.
+Her work reveals the foreign precedents and far-reaching concerns that informed American responses to key questions of governance, such as emancipation, land reform, the expansion of the franchise, martial law, and the revision of federalism.
 Reconstituting the nation’s legal underpinnings required attention to developments beyond the nation’s borders and the assertion of federal sovereignty among world powers.

-Brooks holds a completion fellowship from the Doris G. Quinn Foundation for the 2021-2022 academic year.
-Before beginning her doctoral studies, she received a B.A. in history, summa cum laude, from Yale in 2009.
+Brooks received a completion fellowship from the Doris G. Quinn Foundation and travel funding from the Columbia University War & Peace Initiative.
+Before beginning her doctoral studies, she earned a B.A. in history, summa cum laude, from Yale in 2009.
 As a Henry Fellow in 2009-2010, Brooks completed a Master of Studies in U.S. History at Balliol College, University of Oxford.